MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 //#define LCD_FEEDBACK_FREQUENCY_DURATION_MS 100
 //#define LCD_FEEDBACK_FREQUENCY_HZ 1000
 ```
 The duration and frequency for the UI feedback sound.
 Set these to 0 to disable audio feedback in the LCD menus.
-Test audio output with the G-Code `M300 S<frequency Hz> P<duration ms>`
+Test audio output with the G-code `M300 S<frequency Hz> P<duration ms>`

 ## LCD Controller